Project-semyonov/adam/README.md

 # Adam
-this is the begining of the 4250 project.
+This is the begining of the 4250 project.
+Main development branch

 ## Tools
 1. Jenkins - CI/CD